Deltarune: Paid release and further content

-Initially, the third, fourth, and fifth chapters were intended to be released as a single paid title once completed, and by 2022 work on these chapters was being undertaken simultaneously.
-In September 2023, a version of the third chapter that was playable from beginning to end was finished.
+Deltarunes menu indicates a total of seven chapters.
+Initially, the third, fourth, and fifth chapters were intended to be released as a single paid title once completed, and by 2022, work on these chapters was being undertaken simultaneously.
+In September 2023, a fully playable version of the third chapter was completed.
 Due to the ongoing length of development, Fox announced the following month that the initial paid release would only include the third and fourth chapters.
 He recruited Robert Sephazon as a producer in the beginning of 2024, and his team set an internal deadline of September 1 for the completion of Chapter 4's main content, which was met.
-Owing to his wrist issues, by this point Fox used speech-to-text software to input text into his computer, relying on other team members to do the programming.
+The additional capacity afforded by Sephazon allowed Fox to add more members to the team.
+Owing to his wrist issues, Fox used speech-to-text software to input text into his computer, relying on other team members to do the programming.

-Later in 2024, Fox stated that the next two chapters were undergoing localization and being ported to consoles, and would be released the following year; he also stated that the fifth chapter had begun production.
-As development continued, a third round from Tenna's game show in Chapter 3 was cut to improve the pacing of the game as a whole.
-During the April 2025 Nintendo Switch 2 Direct, it was announced that a paid version of Deltarune will release on June 5, 2025, as a launch title for the Switch 2.
-On May 9, Fox announced that the game's release for the PS4, Switch, PS5, and Windows would be on June 4, 2025, in the West and on midnight June 5, 2025 in Japan.
+Later in 2024, Fox stated that the next two chapters were undergoing localization and being ported to consoles, and would be released the following year.
+He also stated that the fifth chapter had begun production.
+As development continued, a third round from Tenna's game show in Chapter 3 was cut to improve the pacing of the game.
+During a Nintendo Direct presentation in April 2025, a paid version of Deltarune was announced for release on June 5 as a launch title for the Nintendo Switch 2.
+A version for the PS4, Switch, PS5, and Windows was released earlier on June 4.
+On its release, it contained the first four chapters, with future content intended as free updates.

-The paid release contains the first four chapters, with future content intended as free updates; the game's menu shows a total of seven chapters.
-The credits of the fourth chapter state that the next chapter will release in 2026.
-On the tenth anniversary of Undertale in September 2025, Fox said he believed the chapter would release in the later half of 2026.
-He also mentioned development of Chapter 6, stating that at least one programmer had begun to work on "regular enemy bullet patterns".
+The credits of the fourth chapter stated that Chapter 5 would be released in 2026.
+On the tenth anniversary of Undertale in September 2025, Fox stated that work had also started on bullet patterns for Chapter 6.
+By December 2025, localization had begun for Chapter 5, with Fox stating that work was going "excellently".
+During a Nintendo Direct in June 2026, it was announced that it would release on the 24th of that month.
+After the release of Chapter 5, Fox said he intends to release Chapter 6 in 2027, with work on Chapter 7 possibly beginning before the end of 2026; he has also stated that Chapters 6 and 7 would be released separately.